 Offset voltage compensation applies to bridge measurements.
 RevDiff and MeasOff parameters are discussed in Minimizing offset voltages (p.
-175).
+147).
 Much of the offset error inherent in bridge measurements is canceled out by setting RevDiff and MeasOff to True.

 '''

-CRBasic Example 1: Four-wire full-bridge measurement and processing
+CRBasic Example 1: Four-Wire Full Bridge Measurement and Processing

 'This program example demonstrates the measurement and

 'processing of a four-wire resistive full bridge.

 'In this example, the default measurement stored

 'in variable X is deconstructed to determine the

 'resistance of the R1 resistor, which is the variable

 'resistor in most sensors that have a four-wire

 'full-bridge as the active element.

 'Declare Variables

 Public X

 Public X_1

-Public R_1
+Public R 1

 Public R_2 = 1000 'Resistance of fixed resistor R2

 Public R_3 = 1000 'Resistance of fixed resistor R3

 Public R_4 = 1000 'Resistance of fixed resistor R4

 'Main Program

 BeginProg

 Scan(500, mSec, 1, 0)

 'Full Bridge Measurement:

 BrFull(X,1,mV2500,1,Vx1,1,2500,False,True,0,60,1.0,0.0)

 X_1 = ((-1 X) / 1000) + (R_3 / (R_3 + R_4))

 R_1 = (R_2 (1 - X_1)) / X_1

 NextScan

 EndProg

 '''

-18.3.2 Strain measurements
+14.3.2 Strain measurements

-A principal use of the four-wire full bridge is the measurement of strain gages in structural stress analysis.
+A principal use of the four-wire full bridge is the measurement of strain gauges in structural stress analysis.
 StrainCalc() calculates microstrain (μE) from the formula for the specific bridge configuration used.
-All strain gages supported by StrainCalc() use the full-bridge schematic.
+All strain gauges supported by StrainCalc() use the full-bridge schematic.
 'Quarter-bridge', 'half-bridge' and 'full-bridge' refer to the number of active elements in the bridge schematic.
-In other words, a quarter-bridge strain gage has one active element, a halfbridge has two, and a full-bridge has four.
+In other words, a quarter-bridge strain gauge has one active element, a half-bridge has two, and a full-bridge has four.